bustabit/autobet/README.md

   So, `engine.bet(100, 2)` means that you are betting 100 satoshis (1 bit) with
   an autocashout at 2x.
 If you don't want an autocashout, just set it really high:
   `engine.bet(100, Number.MAX_VALUE)`.
+- `engine.getState()`: Serializes the state of the engine into a javascript object.
+  Can be useful for debugging.

 Properties: